How to watch San Francisco Giants vs. Chicago White Sox

-The San Francisco Giants continue their week of interleague play tonight as they welcome the Chicago White Sox to Oracle Park to kick off a three-game series.
+The San Francisco Giants take on the Chicago White Sox in game two of this three-game series today at Oracle Park.

-Taking the mound for the Giants will be right-hander Alex Cobb, who enters tonight’s game with a 5.48 ERA, 3.22 FIP, with 53 strikeouts to 14 walks in 46 innings pitched.
-His last start came in the Giants’ 4-2 loss to the Cincinnati Reds last Friday, in which he allowed three runs (two earned) on five hits with four strikeouts and a walk in four and a third innings pitched.
+Taking the mound for the Giants will be right-hander Logan Webb, who enters today’s game with a 3.04 ERA, 3.03 FIP, with 81 strikeouts to 22 walks in 91.2 innings.
+Webb’s last start was in the Giants’ 9-2 victory over the Cincinnati Reds last Saturday, in which he allowed one run on two hits with six strikeouts and two walks in six innings.

-He’ll be facing off against White Sox right-hander Lance Lynn, who enters tonight’s game with a 6.19 ERA, 4.38 FIP, with 17 strikeouts to three walks in 16 innings pitched.
-This will be Lynn’s fourth start of the year, his last was in Chicago’s 6-2 loss to the Baltimore Orioles on Saturday, in which he allowed six runs (five earned) on six hits with eight strikeouts and a walk in six and two thirds innings.
+He’ll be facing off against White Sox right-hander Dylan Cease, who enters today’s game with a 2.56 ERA, 2.51 FIP, with 121 strikeouts to 37 walks in 81 innings pitched.
+Cease’s last start came in the White Sox’ 4-3 win over the Baltimore Orioles on Sunday, in which he allowed one run on four hits with 13 strikeouts and a walk in seven innings of work.

 Where: Oracle Park, San Francisco, California